 What is Gesd?

-Gesd is a piece of malicious software, belonging to the Djvu ransomware family.
-Credit for discovery belongs to Michael Gillespie.
-Devices infected with this malware - have their data encrypted by it.
-The purpose is for the cyber criminals behind the infection to then demand payment (ransom) for decryption tools/software.
-As Gesd encrypts data, all affected files are retitled with the ".gesd" extension.
-For example, a filename like "1.jpg" would appear as "1.jpg.gesd", and so forth.
-After this process is complete, a text file named "_readme.txt" is dropped into every compromised folder.
+When Gesd encrypts data, all affected files are renamed with the ".gesd" extension.
+For example, "1.jpg" would appear as "1.jpg.gesd", and so on.
+After this process is complete, a text file named "_readme.txt" is stored in each compromised folder.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Ransomware is designed to encrypt files and demand ransom payments for decryption.
 There are some key differences, such as the cryptographic algorithm (symmetric or asymmetric) used for encryption and size of the requested payment.
 Typically, ransoms range between three and four digit sums (in USD).

 Digital currencies (primarily, cryptocurrencies) are used for these payments, since these transactions are difficult/impossible to trace.
 MMDecrypt, Righ, NEMTY 2.2 REVENGE, and Tor+ are a few examples of other ransomware programs.
 Backups are recommended to ensure data safety.

 They should be kept on unplugged storage devices and/or remote servers.
 Ideally, several backup copies should be stored in different locations.

 How did ransomware infect my computer?

 The main proliferation modes of ransomware and other malware include spam campaigns, trojans, untrustworthy download channels, illegal program activation ("cracking") tools and fake updaters.
 Spam campaigns send deceptive emails on a mass scale.